Legal challenges, lack of interest limit choices on local school boards

 That’s not the case in Amphitheater or Sunnyside school districts.

-Chew, a former Democratic city council candidate who is now running for the Amphitheater board, is facing a challenge to her signatures from Matt Kopec, a former Democratic lawmaker who is also seeking a spot on the board.
+Chew, a former Democratic City Council candidate , is facing a challenge to her signatures from Matt Kopec, a former Democratic lawmaker who is also seeking a spot on the board.

 Two seats are open in Amphitheater, but only one incumbent, Susan Zibrat, is running.
-That means if Chew is knocked off, the election will be canceled, and Zibrat will win re-election without a challenge, and Kopec will be elected to the board without ever receiving a single vote.
+That means if Chew is knocked off, the election will be canceled.
+Zibrat will win re-election without a challenge, and Kopec will join the board without receiving a single vote.

 Chew turned in 451 signatures.
 To get on the ballot, she needs 392 of those signatures to be deemed valid.
 In court, Kopec is arguing 124 are invalid.

-When she ran for Tucson City Council, Chew said she had a campaign team that verified her signatures for her before she turned them in.
-But as a school board candidate, she doesn't have the kind of help.
+When she ran for the Tucson City Council, Chew said she had a campaign team that verified the signatures before she turned them in.
+But as a school board candidate, she doesn’t have that kind of help.

-Chew suggested challenging her signatures was reprisal by Democrats because she’s worked with Republicans and supported Yahya Yuksel, a Democratic candidate in Arizona’s 2nd Congressional district that the party has disowned.
+Chew suggested challenging her signatures was a reprisal by Democrats because she’s worked with Republicans and supported Yahya Yuksel, a Democratic candidate in Arizona’s 2nd Congressional District whom the party has disowned.

 “I feel like a lot of this is kind of retaliation,” she said.

-On the Sunnyside school board, two seats are open, and only three people submitted signatures to run for the offices.
+On the Sunnyside school board, two seats are open, and only three people submitted signatures to run .

 The challenge was brought by Steven Valencia, a retiree who is involved in local politics, though Morales suspects it’s being orchestrated by one of his opponents, board member Eva Carillo Dong.